mkhan45/statistically-correct-python/README.md

 ```

 Note: fails on a vanishingly small proportion of Python programs, but so
 does CPython.
-Alteratively, it has a slightly stricter type system than
+Alternatively, it has a slightly stricter type system than
 Python.

 Example: